jjjk123/hadaca3_team3/README.md

 The challenge was split into three phases as follows:

-Phase 1: Discovery of the data and the Codabench platform Phase 2: Estimation of cell type heterogeneity and submissions of methods/results into the platform Phase 3: Migration from phase 2 of the best methods and evalution of them
+- Phase 1: Discovery of the data and the Codabench platform
+- Phase 2: Estimation of cell type heterogeneity and submissions of methods/results into the platform
+- Phase 3: Migration from phase 2 of the best methods and evalution of them

-In the Phase 1,
+Data was provided in the first two phases.
+Phase 1 data consisted of one simulated multi-omic dataset having an in-silico mixture of 5 cell types with explicit dependence between genes/CpG probes.
+Phase 2 data consisted of xxxxx.

 # Methods